lessucettes/adresu-plugin/README.md

 Usage of adresu-plugin:
   -config string
-        Path to the configuration file. (default "./config.toml") -use-defaults
+        Path to the configuration file. (default "./config.toml") -dry-run
+        Log what would be rejected without actually rejecting it.
+  -use-defaults
         Run with internal defaults if the config file is missing.
   -validate